Do you trust your customers and clients?

 When he finished scolding his customer, the owner barked at his employees for allowing such a practice.
 (He wasn’t about to give away ice for free.)
 Then he grabbed paper, a permanent marker and prepared a sign that said, “Ice for Sodas Only!”

-All too often business owners create rules for the 1 percent who are – or who might be – “misbehaving,” thus demonstrating mistrust to the other 99 percent of us who never will.
+All too often business owners create rules for the 1% who are – or who might be – “misbehaving,” thus demonstrating mistrust to the other 99% of us who never will.
 Those actions, rules and policies communicate a clear message: “Sorry, but our policy is to not trust you.”

 A company that maintains a culture of trust sets a positive tone and communicates a positive message: “We believe that people are good and trustworthy.”
-This atmosphere permeates everything that company does.
+This attitude has the power to permeate everything a company does.
 Trust has a profound impact on your company’s culture and your brand’s perception in the marketplace.

-Trust is ultimately profitable: Just ask companies like Amazon, Costco, Lowe’s, Zappos.com, FedEx, or just about any retailer with a self-checkout option.
+Trust is ultimately profitable: Just ask companies like Amazon, Costco, Lowe’s, Zappos.com, or FedEx.
 These companies all do a wonderful job of demonstrating trust and the positive ramifications of this trust (including profitability) are immeasurable.

 • Do you trust your customers and clients?